-Author Mark Knowles has written an excellent book exploring the history of the Tango, Waltz and other “scandalous” dances.
+Author Mark Knowles has written an excellent book exploring the history of Tango, Waltz and other “scandalous” dances.
 Thoroughly researched and well documented with an exhaustive bibliography, The Wicked Waltz and Other Scandalous Dances is a great read for anyone interested in the background of these dances.
 Here are some insights gained from Mark’s research into the development of the Tango.
 One year in particular stands out in world history as a key marker for ballroom dancing.

 The origin of Tango